STAY INFORMED: Latest school, business closures and delays

-Schools and businesses have begun closing or issuing delays throughout the Miami Valley on Thursday.
+Schools and businesses are either closing or issuing delays today throughout the Miami Valley due to winter weather.

+Wright Patterson Air Force Base has announced they will be on a two-hour delay today.

+We will have live Storm Center 7 team coverage of what to expect before you head out the door this morning starting at 4:25 a.m. on News Center 7′s Daybreak.

 >> CLICK HERE FOR THE LATEST CLOSINGS AND DELAYS LIST <<